-The Kentucky Housing Corporation is a Section 8 Public Housing Agency in Frankfort, Kentucky.
+The Kentucky Housing Corporation (KHA) Section 8 Housing Choice Voucher waiting list is closed.

-As of the most recent VMS report, Kentucky Housing Corporation manages 4,442 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Kentucky Housing Corporation manages 4,625 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 23% having issued approximately 186 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 9 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 35 months on the waiting list1.